-To access the Shared Computing Cluster (SCC), you must have a Scientific Computing Facilities (SCF) account.
-SCF accounts are for Research Computing and are separate from general Boston University (BU) computing accounts.
+To access the Shared Computing Cluster (SCC), you must have an SCC account as a result of being a member of a Research Computing project active on the SCC.
+This account is separate from a general Boston University (BU) computing account.
 Having a BU Kerberos username and password does not automatically give you access to the SCC.

-Once you do have your SCF account, you can log in to the following machines (also see Research Computing Resources Overview and SCF Technical Summary) using your BU login name and Kerberos password.
+Once you do have your SCC account, you can log in to the following machines (also see Research Computing Resources Overview and the Technical Summary) using your BU login name and Kerberos password.
 Users must use an ssh client to login to these machines.
 Instructions on connecting to the SCC for various operating systems are here.

 If you forget your BU Kerberos password, you can change it here.
 Please read that full page carefully for instructions on the procedure.

-If you ever forget (or wish to set for the first time) your SCF (non-Kerberos) password, you can set or change it here if you know your Kerberos password.
+If you ever forget (or wish to set for the first time) your local SCC (non-Kerberos) password, you can set or change it here if you know your Kerberos password.
 Otherwise, you should send email to email@example.com.
 You can also call Aaron Fuegi at (617) 353-8255.

 With your Kerberos password, you can also change your shell.